zkemail/docusaurus/docs/account-recovery/permissionless-guide.md

 keywords: [email recovery setup, Safe integration, guardian configuration, account recovery, module installation, ERC-7579, smart account setup, recovery module, web3 security, account protection, permissionless.js, permissionless]
 ---

+[permissionless.js](https://docs.pimlico.io/permissionless) is a TypeScript library built on top of viem for building with ERC-4337 smart accounts. permissionless.js supports Safe, Kernel, Biconomy, SimpleAccount, TrustWallet and LightAccount and more.

 You can see the full implementation used in this guide [here](https://github.com/zkemail/email-recovery-example-scripts).

 <details>